rwpenney/attoxml/README.txt

 schema validation, non-trivial normalization of textual content, should look towards one of the more heavy-weight XML libraries, such as (in no particular order): eXpat, libxml2, TinyXML, Xerces-C++, etc.

-Constructive comments and bug-fixes should be sent to the author:
-    rwpenney@users.sourceforge.net